 Onto Day 4, and if you are an early riser, wake up at dawn for the Alms Giving Ceremony carried out by the local monks (you will need to be there at 5am).
-Spend the rest of the day learning how to cook some delicious Laos cuisine with Tamarind Cooking School.
+Spend the rest of the day learning how to cook some delicious Laos dishes with Tamarind Cooking School.
 Get ready to impress your friends with unusual dishes when you return home!

 Alternatively, if you’re not into cooking or fancy something more active, why not give mountain biking or trekking a go!
 There’s endless adventures and activities on offer in Luang Prabang, so for more ideas on things to do, check out our in-depth destination guide!